Medicare generally offers an automatic renewal each year after the initial sign-up, although there are exceptions.

 • initial enrollment period (IEP)

-• general enrollment period (GEP)
+• Medicare Advantage enrollment period

 The IEP lasts for 7 months.
 It begins 3 months before a person turns 65, includes their birthday month, and continues for an additional 3 months.

-General enrollment period (GEP)
+Medicare Advantage enrollment period

 Part A

-Failing to enroll in Medicare Part A when a person is first eligible can result in a late enrollment penalty.
+Not enrolling in Medicare Part A when a person is first eligible can result in a late enrollment penalty.

 The Medicare Part A penalty is 10% of a person’s monthly premium, which varies depending on the amount of Medicare taxes paid.
 A person will pay the added premium for two times the number of years they could have signed up for Part A but did not do so.